 The Wärtsilä Solution

 The Limbe power station generates approximately 80 MW of power to cover the projected shortfall in electricity in the southern region of Cameroon.
 The power generation plant operates between intermediate load and baseload during the dry season (November to March).
-During the wet season, the plant is expected to be primarily in standby mode, but is likely to operate at certain periods.
+During the wet season, the plant is expected to be primarily in standby mode but is likely to operate at certain periods.

 After considering various options for the location, it was decided to construct the 80 MW power plant adjacent to the SONARA refinery at Cape Limboh.
 Wärtsilä was responsible for the engineering, procurement, transportation, erection on site (including civil works), installation, testing and commissioning of the plant, and for providing performance guarantees.
-Wärtsilä succeeded in commissioning the plant within 12 months of order, despite facing tough ground conditions, strenuous
+Wärtsilä succeeded in commissioning the plant within 12 months of the order, despite facing tough ground conditions, strenuous

 transportation to this rather remote area and the need to build an 80-metre-high exhaust stack.
 The power plant complies with all environmental criteria set by the World Bank and local regulations.